poshjosh/automate-idea-to-social/docs/run-options.md

 # Optional.
 Used for title and description.
 Either set this, or provide a title and description
 video-content-file:

 # Optional.
-Used for suffix to append to the description.
-If not set, description-suffix will be used
-video-content-suffix-file:

-# Optional.
 If not set, the name (without extension) of video-content-file will be used
 video-title:

 # Optional.
 If not set, the content of video-content-file will be used
 video-content:

+image-file:

 # Optional.
-If not set, the content of video-content-suffix-file will be used.
-video-content-suffix:

-video-cover-image:

-# Optional.
-If not set, video-cover-image will be used
+If not set, image-file will be used
-video-cover-image-square:
+image-file-square:
 ```